 Nasal Valve Collapse

 When the nasal valve collapses, you may suffer from bleeding, crusty nostrils, breathing problems, or loud snoring.
-During a functional rhinoplasty, grafts may be used to restore support in the valves, helping them stay open and facilitate optimal breathing.
+During your functional rhinoplasty in NYC, grafts may be used to restore support in the valves, helping them stay open and facilitate optimal breathing.

 Turbinates are the parts of the nose that purify the air, making it hard to breathe comfortably.
 When the turbinates are enlarged, you have trouble breathing.
 During a functional rhinoplasty, parts of the enlarged turbinates are removed or altered to restore optimal airflow.